Yuval1peled/AgroTech_LAb/README.md

 ### On top of this, we also connected our project to a private ThingSpeak server (code included in the Github).
 This allows us to monitor our reading from afar.

 ## Our modifications:
-In order to operate our three valves, we needed more than one external power source, as the eps won't run that much current through it.
+In order to operate our three valves, we needed more than one external power source, as the EPS won't run that much current through it.
 We connected our valves and relay to said external power supply, but each power supply outlet was strong enough to hold two valves.
 So, in the end, we only used two power supplies for our three valves.

 Because we use a free ThingSpeak account, it can only take in readings every 15 seconds, but we wanted our systems to be more accurate than that.
 In order to solve that, we made our system run in a loop that will constantly read the data from our sensors but will send the collected data to the server every 15 seconds.